Great company, activities and adventure awaits. Just what you’d expect from a registered care service that’s received the highest grade on inspection.

 What will you do?

-Our higher than usual staff-to-member ratio means we can help you regain your sense of adventure.
-So you could start bowling or going to the cinema.
+The Dean club is all about regaining your sense of adventure.
+Whether it be bowling, going to the cinema or taking part in a musical adventure.
 Or if you want to enjoy something a little more sedentary; like have a manicure, pedicure or haircut, we’ll have the time and resources to make it happen.
 Because we know, to you, it’s not just a trim, it’s a world of difference.

 Each visit to the club you’ll get to choose your two course lunch on arrival.
 After a morning activity, like music, tai chi or Scrabble, you’ll have lunch in our bright community café next door.